-Consumers in the region and current conditions continue to push businesses towards digitalisation and as digital adoption accelerates, it is essential for businesses to invest in the right technologies to build a strong online presence supporting mobile and social commerce trends catering to each market.
-This localisation is the key to sustaining the business in the time of the COVID-19 crisis, and for speedier recovery and further long-term growth.
+Consumers in the region and current conditions continue to push businesses towards digitalisation.
+As digital adoption accelerates, it is essential for businesses to invest in the right technologies to build a strong online presence supporting mobile and social commerce trends catering to each market.
+This localization is the key to sustaining the business in the time of the COVID-19 crisis and for speedier recovery and further long-term growth.

-Access the Rapyd Asia Pacific 2020 eCommerce and Payment study here.
+Access the Rapid Asia Pacific 2020 eCommerce and Payment study here.

-About Rapyd Rapyd does for fintech what the cloud did for IT.
+About Rapid Rapid does for fintech is what the cloud did for IT.
 It has built the world’s largest local payments network to power frictionless global commerce.

-Innovative ecommerce companies, technology firms, and marketplaces use their Fintech as a Service platform: Collect, Disburse, Wallet, and Issuing to seamlessly integrate payment capabilities into their applications.
+Innovative ecommerce companies, technology firms, and marketplaces use their Fintech as a Service platform: Collect, Disburse, Wallet, and Issuing to integrate payment capabilities into their applications seamlessly.

 The Rapid Global Payments Network covers 900+ locally preferred payment methods, including bank transfers, e-wallets, and cash in more than 100 countries.